Revised for 2023 Parade Cycle

-Applications must be postmarked (not delivered) no later than January 10, 2013, but the sooner the better.
+Applications must be received no later than January 13, 2023, but the sooner the better.
 There is no entry fee; however, financial support is welcome (see form).
 Financial donations to the Parade have no bearing on acceptance into the Parade and/or the awards competition judging.
-You will be notified by mail in early March whether the Committee has accepted your unit(s).
-The Theme of the 2013 St. Patrick's Day Parade is "Coming to America: the Story of Irish Immigration"
+Units that are accepted can pick up their line of march packets at designated locations.
+The theme of the 2023 St. Patrick’s Day Parade is, “A Salute to Irish-American Athletes”.

-Weather, of course, is a major factor in staging the Parade.
+Weather, of course, is a major factor in staging the St. Patrick’s Day Parade.
 The Committee is well aware of its responsibilities to participants and spectators alike.
-When weather conditions threaten, the Committee will use sound judgement, based on up-to-date weather information, in deciding whether to stage or postpone the Parade.
+When weather conditions threaten, the Committee will use sound judgment, based on up-to-date weather information, in deciding whether to stage or postpone the Parade.

 - Committee entry permit (coordinator’s ribbon) must be shown at all times.